Roberto Rosetti: Rise to prominence and Euro 2008

+In 2008, he was named IFFHS World's Best Referee.

-Rosetti was one of the many referees who officiated in the 2008–09 UEFA Champions League.
+Rosetti was one of the many referees who officiated in the 2008–09 UEFA Champions League, including the second leg of the semi-finals, with Manchester United defeating Arsenal 3–1 at the Emirates Stadium, to advance to the final 4–1 on aggregate; during the match, Rosetti sent-off Manchester United's Darren Fletcher for a 75th-minute challenge on Cesc Fàbregas.

-2010 World Cup
+2010 World Cup and retirement

-Rosetti was preselected as a referee for the 2010 FIFA World Cup.
+Rosetti was preselected as a referee for the 2010 FIFA World Cup in South Africa.
 His first match of the tournament was a 1–1 draw between Ghana and Australia.
 Rosetti sent Australia's Harry Kewell off for handling the ball on the goal line, awarding Ghana a penalty kick.
 The next game he refereed was the Argentina–Mexico game in the Round of 16, which Argentina won 3–1; the match was surrounded by controversy, however, as Rosetti and his team of officials incorrectly allowed Carlos Tevez's opening goal to stand, even though replays later showed that it should have been ruled out for offside.
 Rosetti was later left off the list of 19 referees announced by FIFA to take part in the rest of the competition although football's world governing body did not explain why.
 This decision affected Rosetti greatly and was the major reason behind his immediate retirement following the tournament, although he denied that it was his error that led him to retire.

+Throughout his refereeing career, Rosetti officiated three Coppa Italia finals and three consecutive UEFA Champions League semi-finals.
+In total he served as a referee in the Italian top flight for 13 seasons, taking charge of 189 Italian top-flight matches, including five Milan derbies, three Rome derbies, and four Genoa derbies.
+He was named best Italian referee by the Association of Italian Footballers (AIC) for four consecutive years between 2006 and 2009.

 Later career

+Following his retirement from refereeing in 2010, Rosetti was appointed to lead a committee of the Association of Italian Referees (AIA) of Serie B.

 Rosetti was hired by the Russian Football Union in 2011 to oversee the domestic referees' department but resigned in 2013 for family reasons.

+In 2014, he was named the head and designator of the C.A.N.
+PRO (Commissione Arbitri Nazionale per la Lega Pro – the national referee commission for the third-flight of Italian football), before moving abroad.

+He was inducted into the Italian Football Hall of Fame in 2015.

 In 2018, UEFA announced that Rosetti would become their Chief Refereeing Officer and Chairman of the Referees Committee, succeeding Pierluigi Collina, who became chairman of FIFA's referees committee.
 Collina assigned Rosetti to be the VAR Refereeing Project Leader at the 2018 FIFA World Cup to help implement the VAR system.